 Remove the steam canner lid and remove your jars one at a time using your jar lifter.

-Pack cucumbers into a hot jar leaving 1/2 inch (1 cm) headspace.
-(Check with headspace measurer).
-Add one head of dill in the jar.
+Pack cucumber spears into a hot jar, leaving 1/2 inch (1 cm) headspace.
+(Check with the headspace measurer).
+Add one head of dill to the jar.
 Add 1/8 tsp Pickle Crisp to the pint jar or 1/4 tsp Pickle Crisp to the quart jar, if desired.

-Ladle hot pickling liquid over cucumbers leaning 1/2 inch (1 cm) headspace.
+Ladle hot pickling liquid over cucumbers, leaving 1/2 inch (1 cm) headspace.
 Remove air bubbles with a de-bubbler and adjust the headspace by adding more hot liquid if necessary.
 Wipe the rim to ensure a good seal is made with the lid.
 Center the lid on the jar and screw the band down to fingertip tight.

 Water Bath Canner: